Publications of Roy Kirsch

 295 (33), pp. 11833 - 11844 (2020)

 Direct evidence for a new mode of plant defense against insects via a novel polygalacturonase-inhibiting protein expression strategy.
-Journal of Biological Chemistry
+The Journal of Biological Chemistry

 Journal Article